Click Here to return to the Main Publications Page

 Well, on that fateful morning, our print reviewer was having none of this.
 Her first question to me was, “Why is she naked?,” and then she went on to say that as a male I did not have the right to interpret the beauty of the female body, asked me why I didn’t turn the camera on myself or on my wife, and added that 65% of the female print reviewers in this country would no longer even consider female figure photography done by a male.
 It was a Sunday morning on the day following the confirmation of Brett Kavanaugh to the U. S. Supreme Court, a fact that I would like to think did not work its way into her comments.
 However, I am also aware that her words could well have been a part of the anger and outrage that so many women and men, myself included, felt at the denigration of Christine Blasey Ford and her word in accusing a lying man like Kavanaugh, who was voted onto the highest court of the land.

 Her questions internally dropped my jaw.
 I listened, I received her words graciously, thanked her for them, and said that I had come to the workshop to be broken open and to discover where I might next be headed in my photography, as a photographer and as a person.
 Had it ended there, I could possibly have continued to be a part of the photographic and art community here in Santa Cruz, but it did not end there.
 Another woman, who was also attending the workshop from our local photographers’ group, confided to one of the leaders of our local group that she too had problems with my figure photography.
 She, together with the two other leaders of the group beside myself, decided to draft “Guidelines” for the showing of photography at our monthly meetings.
 This was begun with no one informing me of what was in the works until the process was already under way.
-When I heard of it, I realized immediately that however the guidelines were put together, the fact that they came out of a response to my photography left me absolutely no room as a person of integrity to continue being a member of the group.
+When I heard of it, I realized immediately that however the guidelines were put together, the fact that they came out of a response to my photography left me absolutely no room as a person or artist of integrity to continue being a member of the group.
 How do you sit at home and decide which images to share with a group that has developed guidelines in response to the very work that you are creating?
 It was an untenable position in which to be placed.
 I resigned immediately.

 Why is she naked?
 She was born naked.
 I was born naked.
 This is our original state and there is nothing inherently ugly, perverse, or exploitive in that.
-I am not a nudist, although there is nothing in that that frightens me.
+I am not a nudist, although there is nothing in that which would frighten me.
 We are living in a society and a nation in which sexuality, nudity, and the beauty of the female and male forms have been perverted, exploited, manipulated, and commercialized.
 However, stripped of all that dehumanizing garbage, the naked human form remains beautiful and in complete harmony with the natural world from which it evolved and came to be.
 The human figure as an integral part of nature is what I have sought to express in my photography, and I will continue to do so, without shame.
 Let those who feel anger and shame when they see a picture like this and ask “Why is she naked?” take a moment themselves to reflect on the ways in which they have come to sully that which is divine and beautiful.

 Why is she naked?
 Because in this photo she could be no other.
 Imagine her with clothes on, something which would do nothing more than separate her from the natural world of which she is both animal and spirit and human in form and nature.